hyungccho/lets_learn_code/curriculum/w0/d3/exercises/01_terminal_ruby_exercises.md

 # Ruby In The Terminal

-We'll start by creating a `00_hello_world.rb` file in a `exercises` folder that we will create through the terminal.

 First, open up the terminal and navigate to the `Desktop`.

-Next, create a folder named `exercises`, navigate to this folder, and create a file called `00_hello_world.rb`.
-This is our working directory, so we want to open up our trusty text editor, atom. **NOTE**: Every single action must be done through the terminal!
+Next, create a folder named `exercises`, navigate to this folder, and create another folder called `d3`.
+In this folder, create a file named `00_hello_world.rb`.This is our working directory, so we want to open up our trusty text editor, atom.
+**NOTE**: Every single action must be done through the terminal!

-Once we've opened up atom in our directory, we should see our tree of directories and files that only consists of `exercises` and `00_hello_world.rb`.
+Once we've opened up atom in our directory, we should see our tree of directories and files that only consists of `exercises`, `d3`, and `00_hello_world.rb`.

 Let's open up `00_hello_world.rb`, and put in a simple command: